is a series of five young adult spy novels

 - Alliterative Name: Michael Merriot, one of Bond's teachers at Eton.

 - Continuity Nod: Bond is repeatedly noted as having 'a cruel mouth', a nod to the hard, ruthless, womanising man he will become.

-- Cool Car: Bond's Bentley.
+- Bond's Bentley.
 It gets seen in a "present day" epilogue in Double or Die, too.

 - And it's predecessor, the inherited Bramford & Martin

 - Cool Teacher: Mr. Merriot at Eton, a friend of Bond's who tries to make studying enjoyable.